Philosophy

 The statement of purpose is also the one chance the admissions committee has to get to know you a bit as a person.
 Graduate school is hard, and, while the love of philosophy will take you some distance, there are other intellectual and personal virtues that are important as well, such as persistence and an ability to respond well to (constructive) criticism.
 Departments are also communities of scholars, who work and learn together, and an ability to 'play well with others' is important.
 Most departments also value a diversity of perspectives.
 So, if there are particular life experiences that speak to these aspects of your personality, you should feel free to discuss them.

 The letters of recommendation are one of the two most important parts of the application.
-It is typically these on which admission to the committee's shortlist will turn, and admission itself depends heavily upon the contents of these letters.
+It is typically these on which promotion to the committee's shortlist will turn, and admission itself depends heavily upon the contents of these letters.
 Remember that the admissions committee has very little information available to it.
-It is therefore happy to rely upon colleagues who, presumably, have access to more information.
+It must therefore rely upon colleagues who, presumably, have access to more information.

 Because the letters are so important, anyone who thinks they even might be interested in graduate study must work to develop close professional relationships with at least two members of the faculty before the senior year.
 The reason for this is that, given the large enrollment of most courses, it is difficult for any faculty member to get to know all of the students in any particular such course.
 And it is, as should be clear, impossible for a faculty member to write a cogent, informed letter for a student if they know of that student only as one among many members of one large lecture course.
 The best letters of recommendation are detailed, speaking honestly and convincingly about both the student's strengths and weaknesses, and good letters say something interesting, and equally convincing, about the applicant's potential for further growth and development.